-I, Shelby Lowe , President (Site Operator (Permittee/Registrant)'s Authorized Signatory) (Title certify under penalty of law that this document and all attachments were premy direction or supervision in accordance with a system designed to assure the personnel properly gather and evaluate the information submitted.
-Based on the person or persons who manage the system, or those persons directly respectively respectively.
-The information information submitted is, to the best of my knowledge, true, accurate, and complete.
-I am aware there are significant penaltic submitting false information, including the possibility of fine and imprisonment violations.
-Signature: Date of the person of persons who manage the system, or those persons directly respectively.
-The person of the person of persons who manage the system, or those persons directly respectively.
-The person of the person of persons who manage the system, or those persons directly respectively.
-The person of the person of persons who manage the system, or those persons directly respectively.
-The person of the person of persons who manage the system, or those persons directly respectively.
-The person of the person of persons who manage the system, or those persons directly respectively.
-The person of the person of persons who manage the system, or those persons directly respectively. hat qualified my inquiry of ponsible for owledge and es for TO BE COMPLETED BY THE OPERATOR IF THE APPLICATION IS SIGNED BY AIR REPRESENTATIVE FOR THE OPERATOR N AUTHORIZED I,, hereby designate(Print or Type Operator Name) (Print or Type Representative Na ame) as my representative and hereby authorize said representative to sign any apsubmit additional information as may be requested by the Commission; and/of me at any hearing or before the Texas Commission on Environmental Quality with this request for a Texas Water Code or Texas Solid Waste Disposal Act pfurther understand that I am responsible for the contents of this application, statements given by my authorized representative in support of the application compliance with the terms and conditions of any permit which might be issue this application. or appear for in conjunction ermit.
-I for oral on, and for Printed or Typed Name of Operator or Principal Executive Officer Signature SUBSCRIBED AND SWORN to before me by the said Shelby Lowe On this 27 day of member 202 My commission expires on the 28th day of February, 2025 Notary Public in and for (Note: Application Must Bear Signature & Seal of Notary Public)
+I, Shelby Lowe , (Site Operator (Permittee/Registrant)'s Authorized Signatory) President, (Title) certify under penalty of law that this document and all attachments we my direction or supervision in accordance with a system designed to a personnel properly gather and evaluate the information submitted.
+Bathe person or persons who manage the system, or those persons directly gathering the information, the information submitted is, to the best of belief, true, accurate, and complete.
+I am aware there are significant submitting false information, including the possibility of fine and imprisivolations.
+Signature: TO BE COMPLETED BY THE OPERATOR IS THE ADDITIONAL TRANSPORTED BY THE OPERATOR IS THE OPE ere prepared under ssure that qualified ased on my inquiry of ctly responsible for my knowledge and penalties for sonment for knowing Date: 6-2-2 TO BE COMPLETED BY THE OPERATOR IF THE APPLICATION IS SIGNED REPRESENTATIVE FOR THE OPERATOR O BY AN AUTHORIZED I,, hereby designate (Print or Type Operator Name) (Print or Type Representa utive Name) as my representative and hereby authorize said representative to sign submit additional information as may be requested by the Commission me at any hearing or before the Texas Commission on Environmental (with this request for a Texas Water Code or Texas Solid Waste Disposa further understand that I am responsible for the contents of this applic statements given by my authorized representative in support of the ap compliance with the terms and conditions of any permit which might be this application. ; and/or appear for Quality in conjunction Il Act permit.
+I ation, for oral Printed or Typed Name of Operator or Principal Executive Officer Signature SUBSCRIBED AND SWORN to before me by the saidOn thisday of